 In addition there are important FLUTE parts in the following pieces:

 MOYS ICOS, for Orchestra, calls for two flutes

 SCRITTI DI LEONARDO, for Tenor, Vocal Quartet, and Instrumental Quintet

 AT THE MOUNTAINS OF MADNESS for Orchestra, calls for two flute players, both also playing piccolos

 RHAPSODY CONCERTANTE calls for one flute

 WORKS INCLUDING PICCOLO: I am also very fond of this instrument, and have used it just twice so far.
 I plan to use it much more, and have in mind a piece for flutes and piccolos together.
 It appears in the following pieces of mine:

 MOYS ICOS, for orchestra, calls for a separate piccolo part

-THE RECOGNITIONS, for orchestra, calls for both of its flute players to play piccolos
+AT THE MOUNTAINS OF MADNESS for orchestra, calls for both of its flute players to play piccolos